haskell/cabal/Cabal/doc/developing-packages.markdown

 #### Example: Package using `exitcode-stdio-1.0` interface ####

 The example package description and executable source file below demonstrate the use of the `exitcode-stdio-1.0` interface.
-For brevity, the example package does not include a library or any normal executables, but a real package would be required to have at least one library or executable.

 foo.cabal: